 - Seymour Demonstration Forest – one of the best places to take the family for a bike ride with its paved cycling trails through the woods.

-- Trans Canada Trail – the longest hiking trail in the world which passes through some of North Vancouver’s finest natural areas.
+- Trans Canada Trail – the longest hiking trail in the world passes through some of North Vancouver’s finest natural areas.

 North Van Festivals & Events